 No serious business should dismiss this as a trend or consider it some sort of an added bonus.
 This is the new standard.
 By now, responsive design is a vital part of the website development process.
 It is not a matter of staying ahead of the competition anymore, as failing to implement it will put any company at a complete disadvantage.

 Think about it: mobile accounted for over 50% of usage worldwide in 2018.
-That means most people are using their mobile phones to browse the web, and they expect websites to adjust to their needs, not the other way around.
+This means that most people are using their mobile phones to browse the web, and they expect websites to adjust to their needs, not the other way around.
 Your website needs to be prepared to match their expectations or risk losing traffic.

 The same applies to tablets, and even desktops, as many users may choose to run their browsers at smaller sizes for comfort or taste.